-On August 10, 2023, the Company, the members (the "Members") of NextNRG Holding Corp (formerly Next Charging LLC ("Next Charging") and Michael Farkas, an individual, as the representative of the members, entered into an Exchange Agreement (the "Exchange Agreement"), pursuant to which the Company agreed to acquire from the Members 100% of the membership interests of Next Charging (the "Membership Interests") in exchange for up to 100,000,000 shares of common stock.
+On August 10, 2023, the Company, the members (the "Members") of NextNRG Holding Corp. ("Next Charging") and Michael Farkas, an individual, as the representative of the members, entered into an Exchange Agreement (the "Exchange Agreement"), pursuant to which the Company agreed to acquire from the Members 100% of the membership interests of Next Charging (the "Membership Interests") in exchange for up to 40,000,000 shares of common stock.